lucidworks/searchhub/README.md

 #fill in config.py as appropriate.
 You will need Twitter keys to make Twitter work.
 You will need a Github key to make Github work.
 ../venv/bin/python bootstrap.py
 ```
+NOTE: Before you can successfully run the bootstrap you must create a lucidfind user in the fusion admin panel.
 The bootstrap.py step creates a number of objects in Fusion, including collections, pipelines, schedules and data sources.
 By default, the start up
 script does not start the crawler, nor does it enable the schedules.
 If you wish to start them, visit the Fusion Admin UI or do one of the following: